sergiokopplin/indigo/_posts/2017-02-04-first-project.markdown

 Example of project - Indigo Minimalist Jekyll Template - [Demo](http://sergiokopplin.github.io/indigo/).
 This is a simple and minimalist template for Jekyll for those who likes to eat noodles.

 ---
-#What should go here?
+##What should go here?

-What has inside?
+:89898: What has inside?

 - Gulp
 - BrowserSync